We have all seen the continued impact COVID-19 has had not only on businesses in general, but more broadly the global economy.

 This creates opportunities for foreign businesses looking to establish a presence in Australia.
-Through the depth of the pandemic, we have seen many businesses shift their focus to Australia.
-With foreign markets struggling with second and potentially third waves, we expect many more overseas operations will seek opportunities in Australia.
+With foreign markets struggling with multiple waves, we expect many more overseas operations will seek opportunities in Australia.

 So what things need to be considered when looking to establish a presence in Australia?